duckie/json_backbone/README.md

 Prefined templates for use with other integral types (`long`, `long long`, `unsigned long`, `unsigned long long`, `double` and `long double`) are available, along with predefined ones using `std::unordered_map`.

-Since accessing dynamically typed data in C++ can be done in a lot of different ways, particularly regarding the error cases, `nested_container` tries to provide enough of them to match every use and constraint.
+Since accessing dynamically typed data in C++ can be done in a lot of different ways, particularly regarding the error cases, `json_backbone` tries to provide enough of them to match every use and constraint.

 #### References